hossein761/bouncer/README.md

-#Warning!: This project is still in progress and might contain bugs.
 #Description
 This is a RESTfull authorization and authentication library for Play!
 Framework 2 in Java.
 It is geared towards SPAs(single page applications) and mobile clients.